sbowman/madeup/README.md

 the Swagger-generated docs and web pages to play around with the API.
 Also tends to be easier to maintain than the manually-generated [API.md](API.md) document I created.

-## Apologies

-Apologies for my JSDoc.
-I find it tricky to get source code-based APIs to generate in JavaScript.
-(I think I've been spoiled by Go and Elixir.)
-But it is very helpful for linting my JavaScript when I'm not using TypeScript.